-What is a lease-up?
+What Is a Lease-up?

-When you here that a property is in lease-up, it means the time period from pre-leasing (leasing prior to building delivery) and stabilization (when the community hits the magical stabilized percent occupied — typically 95%).
-In other words, a lease-up is the critical time when communities work on signing as many leases as possible as quickly as possible to.
-If leasing up a new construction community, that timeline is typically anywhere from 6 to 15 months depending on the size of the community.
+When you hear that a property is in lease-up, it means the time period from pre-leasing (leasing before building delivery) and stabilization (when the community hits the magical stabilized percent occupied — typically 95%).
+In other words, a lease-up is the critical time when communities work on signing as many leases as possible as quickly as possible.
+If leasing up a new construction community, that timeline is typically anywhere from 6 to 15 months, depending on the size of the community.

-What are the challenges of a lease-up?
+What Are the Challenges of a Lease-up?

 One big issue is a lack of established authority with online search engines and very little marketing content to push out.
 Many established communities have plenty of community and unit photos and videos to showcase their community, resident testimonials, positive reviews, and more.
 In a lease-up, that isn’t really the case, particularly with a new build.
 However, using video technology, those working at a lease-up can walk prospective residents through the community, even when unfinished, to paint the picture of what it will be like to live there and instill trust and transparency into the process when those things are lacking.